- You Need to Visit Campeche: Here’s Why

 Pretty close to Campeche, Edzná will blow your mind.
 It’s already the number 1 on the archaeological sites I’ve visited in Mexico so far.
 It has to be also on the top of my list of the most incredible archaeological sites I’ve ever visited along with Angkor Wat in Cambodia, Acropolis of Athens and Colosseum of Rome.

-The impressive 5-storey pyramid is 39m high and the most shocking thing about this place is that the inhabitants built a system of channels to store and distribute the water from the rains to use it in dry season.
+The impressive 5-story pyramid is 39m high and the most shocking thing about this place is that the inhabitants built a system of channels to store and distribute the water from the rains to use it in the dry season.